sav-che/TL-2/Authors/Niethammer, Anneliese {std. Niethammer}.md

-> [!cite] BHL link: this entry starts at [page 752](https://www.biodiversitylibrary.org/item/104137#page/768/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 752](https://www.biodiversitylibrary.org/page/33355839) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Niethammer, Anneliese (1901-x), German microbiologist and biological technologist; Dr. rer. nat.
 Praha 1925; from 1926-1932 assistant at the Technical University of Praha; habil. id.
-1928, professor's title 1941; from 1948 professor at the Technical University of Stuttgart. (*Niethammer*).
+1928, professor's title 1941; from 1948 professor at the Technical University of Stuttgart.
+**Abbreviated name**: *Niethammer*

 #### Herbarium and types